Current Programme 2016 - 2018

-The new programme will aim to cover at least 8,600 premises of the 30,000+ premises in Cornwall that could still benefit from an upgrade to Superfast broadband and will aim to complete this rollout by the end of 2017.
+The current programme aims to cover at least 8,600 premises of the 30,000+ premises in Cornwall that could still benefit from an upgrade to Superfast broadband and aims to be completed by the end of 2017.

 - Once more detailed planning and surveying is undertaken, unforeseen circumstances can mean that upgrade plans for a given area may change.
 In some cases this can mean an area becomes economically unviable to complete.